Judge: Women can get abortion pill without doctor visits

 “Today’s ruling recognizes the hardship and undue burden that many women have faced obtaining essential health care during the COVID-19 pandemic,” Perryman said.

-Plaintiffs' attorneys from the American Civil Liberties Union argued that the FDA's in-person requirements infringe on a woman's constitutional rights to an abortion and violates the due process clause of the Fifth Amendment.
+Plaintiffs’ attorneys argued that the FDA’s in-person requirements infringe on a woman’s constitutional rights to an abortion and violates the due process clause of the Fifth Amendment.

 The judge said suspending the requirements aligns with public health guidance to eliminate unnecessary travel and in-person contact.